What is a Certified Nursing Assistant (CNA)?

 There are state-approved programs available to become a certified nurse assistant, so access those resources before applying to a course.
 Once enrolled in a training course, then training is led by a licensed registered nurse who is active and has experience with teaching.
 The course will be divided into 10-23 modules (dependent on state) and will cover topics such as the role of nurses assistant, patients safety, infection control, nutrition, and communication with the healthcare team.
 These are just some of the modules taught throughout the course.
 Training is comprised of lecture in a classroom setting, skills labs, and clinical experiences typically within a medical facility.

-When searching for CNA training courses, there are many options that are free.
+When searching for CNA training courses, there are many options that are free and local to you.
 Your local Red Cross may offer free CNA training as well as nursing homes, long-term healthcare facilities, and other job corp resources.
 The courses and resources available will all vary by state.
 The free CNA training programs are a risk-free way to discover if the job is for you.

 State CNA Competency Exam